 On top of this, smoke residue and soot can have a corrosive effect on furniture, fittings and fixtures, as well as leaving an unpleasant smell.
 Furthermore, the tiny particles of soot in the air contain chemicals and acid which can cause incredibly harmful health side effects, particularly to the elderly and children.
 These include asthma, skin irritation and even heart disease and cancer.

 Needless to say, if you have been the victim of a fire, it is strongly advised that you seek help from a professional cleaning company as soon as possible that can ensure you are fully protected from any further consequences.
-Ideal Response offer a full Fire and Water Damage Cleanup and can be with you within 2 hours of your call.
+Ideal Response offer a full Fire Damage Cleanup and can be with you within 2 hours of your call.

 Our highly trained team, with industry leading equipment, we can ensure that the smoke, water and soot is fully cleaned up to avoid further damage to the property or your health.
 We even offer an odour neutralisation service which will eliminate 100% of the odours left from the soot and ash.